-Sustainable homes Land, planning and Customer service Health, safety Environment Responsible sourcing People and skills Charitable giving Governance and ESG Addendum and communities community engagement and quality and wellbeing management performance data
+Land, planning and community engagement Customer service and quality Health, safety and wellbeing Environment Responsible sourcing People and skills Charitable giving Governance and management ESG Addendum - performance data

 Building the skills pipeline

 Entry level roles: We offer a range of entry-level roles to encourage people into our business.
 Entry level positions make up around 9% of our total workforce (2020: 14%).
 These include: